 PROMPT Therapy

-Speech is movement made audible — Raymond H. Stetson, PhD
+Speech is movement made audible.

-A PROMPT trained therapist touches the client’s face, giving input to the jaw, lips and tongue and the underlying muscles—retraining the muscles to move correctly.
+PROMPT is an acronym for Prompts for Restructuring Oral Muscular Phonetic Targets.
+A PROMPT therapist touches the client’s face, giving input to the jaw, lips and tongue and the underlying muscles, retraining the muscles to move correctly.
+PROMPT therapy is holistic.
+I systematically determine where the motor breakdown is occurring which helps me choose the highest priority treatment goals.

 Why is PROMPT so effective?